srnatkins/ObserverDesignSimulations/ExtraSimulationFixed/Readme.txt

              Inputs: tint=[t0,tf], tau, h
              Output: time vector t and beta1

 getmustar.m  Function handle constructs \mu_* (written as mustar in codes).
-Computation is splint into two cases where case 1 relates to Remark 3.7 and Case 2 is otherwise.
+Computation is split into two cases where case 1 relates to Remark 3.7 and Case 2 is otherwise.
              The later case has mustar computed based upon Eqn (10)

 getMS.m      Function isn't used but would related to computations for what would be needed in Assumption 5.1/Theorem 5.2.
 This is more so important with regard to Problems of the form Eqn.
 (29)